-If you have needed vocational rehabilitation services, or visited our friends at the Brain Injury Association of South Carolina, then you are likely familiar with the difficulties people with brain trauma have in finding and sustaining employment.
+If you have needed vocational rehabilitation services, or visited our friends at the Brain Injury Association of South Carolina, then you are likely familiar with the difficulties people with TBI trauma have in finding and sustaining employment.

 Because of the unfortunate effects TBIs can have, survivors may be unable to perform jobs they were previously qualified for due to: